amphoria/lczero-training/README.md

 # Training on Windows

 The training pipeline resides in `tf`.
 I have documented the changes I made to get the training pipeline to run under Windows.
-I have also created some python scripts help with fetching and processing the self-play game files.
+I have also created some python scripts to help with fetching and processing the self-play game files.

 ## Installation